hendriknielaender/double-trouble/data/blog/product_engineers.md

 What can be done when there is no such time and there is no wiggle room to get anything done outside of the daily work?
 Well first you would be surprised what you can get done in little amount of time with the right tools and intrinsic motivation.
-When there is really a product engineer that is breathing down your neck it might be actually time to leave.
+When there is really a product manager that is breathing down your neck it might be actually time to leave.
 But in many other situations,

 > You get wiggle room by making wiggle room.